News and Events

 Recent articles featuring the Clinic's clients:

-CEDC client works to solve Highland Park's public lighting problem.
+Soulardarity works to solve Highland Park's public lighting proglem.

 A New York Times article on food cooperatives discusses the proposed food cooperatives in Detroit, a project the Clinic is working on.

 The Detroit Free Press reports on a new community court, the first of its kind in Michigan, to be housed in the Southwest Detroit Community Justice Center, a client of the Clinic.

 The Metrotimes profiles James Beard Foundation Leadership Winner Malik Yakini, Executive Director of Clinic client, Detroit Black Community Food Security Network.